KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/stylize/binarize_dynamically.rst

 Binarize Dynamically
 ====================

-This effect/filter create a black and white image through dynamic thresholding.
+This effect/filter creates a black and white image through dynamic thresholding.

 This effect works like a switch and does not have keyframes.